uvarc/rc-website/content/post/maintenance-announcement.md

 author = "Staff"
 date = "2019-09-15T05:18:25-05:00"
 expiryDate = "2019-09-18T23:00:01-05:00"
-title = "Maintenance After-Effects 9/17/2019"
-draft = false
-tags = ["rivanna","maintenance","feature"]
+title = "Important Notes from the 17 September Rivanna Maintenance" draft = false tags = ["rivanna","maintenance","feature"]
 categories = ["feature"]
 type = "post"
 url = "/maintenance"
-summary = "Learn what you need to know about the Sept.
+summary = "Learn about recent changes implemented during the Sept.
 17, 2019 maintenance."
 +++

 <p class=lead>Rivanna was down for maintenance on Tuesday, September 17.
 The items below summarize the changes that may impact the users of Rivanna.